CHRISTIAN CHURCHES TOGETHER

 In this age of polarization, the world longs for a united witness of those who profess Jesus as Lord.
 As the broadest fellowship of churches in the U.S., representing over 60 million American Christians, Christian Churches Together (CCT) presents such a witness.

-The charisms of CCT:
+The Charisms (Gifts) of CCT:

-loving, learning, and Leading
+Loving, Learning, and Leading

 Christian Churches Together (CCT) brings together the diversity of Christian churches and organizations in the U.S. to foster loving relationships, learning across traditions, and leading together in witness to the reconciling power of Jesus.